 ...from somewhere and somehow I get the feeling that nothing has really changed

-Here's our almost 40 year old soon to be Land Speed Racing Amazon, which we have bought as a piece of shit from some local, happy hillbillies.
+Here's our almost 45 year old soon to be Land Speed Racing Amazon, which we have bought as a piece of shit from some local, happy hillbillies.
 We've chopped the top made a frame and we're about to tune a more modern engine to its limit with the latest and greatest aftermarket technologies.
-No, it's not a 32' roadster with a hemi engine...and we're not in the late fifties in the US of A. Instead it's a Volvo Amazon with fantastic ready-to-boost Volvo all aluminum turbo inline 6 cylinder from a 35 year old later model vehicle.
+No, it's not a 32' roadster with a Hemi engine...and we're not in the late fifties in the US of A. Instead it's a Volvo Amazon with a fantastic ready-to-boost Volvo all aluminum turbo inline 6 cylinder engine from a 10 year old vehicle.

 Why this picture?
 What does it show?
-It's 3 of the Salt Slush Racing team members together with a certified fast-as-a-shark race driver (and Salt Slush Racing customer to a +1000hp capable 9180EFR turbo) Robert Antonsson who's number two from the left.
+It's the Salt Slush Racing team members together with a certified fast-as-a-shark race driver (and Salt Slush Racing customer to a +1000hp capable 9180EFR turbo).I'm talking about Robert Antonsson, second from the left.

 But how about the Speed Shop?
 Are there any real speed shops today managed by gearheads?

-Well we've understood that +200mhp t-shirts are expensive...and as a consequence, we've started speed shop, which should be like the holy grail of turbocharging, from which knowledge and good stuff comes.
+Well we've understood that +200mhp t-shirt is expensive...as a consequence, we've started speed shop, which should be like the holy grail of turbocharging, from which knowledge and good stuff comes.
 Good stuff that helps people make their powerful dreams come truth.

 But how about speed, boost and combustion engines?
-Is there a new generation of hot rodders and racers coming?
-I mean after all the Model A, The 32's, the Camaro's & Mustangs & Challengers, Supra's and BMW's and Volvo's fans has been buried...
+Is there a new generation of hot rodders and racers coming up?
+I mean after all the Model A, The 32's, the Camaro & Mustangs & Challengers as well as Supra and Beemer and Volvo fans will be buried...

 I think so...